 5. Harness your personality

 Systems for connections don’t work, though, simply by turning them on and watching them increase profits.
 (This would be like believing you can plant a real money tree.)
 Work is required, at the onset and through iteration, to ensure that these systems are functioning optimally.
-Personality is still required, even with automated customer communication, in order for these systems to be effective.
+Personality is still needed, even with automated customer communication, for these systems to be effective.

 6. Personalise your channels